httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The response contains two digest values using different algorithms.

-As the response body contains non-printable characters, it is displayed as a base64-encoded string.
+For presentation purposes, the response body is displayed as a sequence of hex-encoded bytes because it contains non-printable characters.

 ~~~ http-message
 PUT /items/123 HTTP/1.1